CloudLabsAI-Azure/purviewlab/modules/module11.md

     ![ALT](../images/module11/M11-T6-img4.png)

 5. Select your Self-Hosted Integration Runtime from the list.
-Before you continue ensure everything works by testing your connection.
+Before you continue ensure everything works by testing your connection by clicking on **Test connection**.

    ![ALT](../images/module11/pic29.png)